 On March 1, 2021, the Company acquired a 49% interest in Skelton USA Inc. ("Skelton USA"), a private domestic U.S. dedicated healthcare carrier specialized in 2-8°C cold-chain transportation for pharmaceuticals for cash consideration of \$7,648.
 Management has determined that it does not control Skelton USA; accordingly, the Company accounts for its investment in Skelton USA using the equity method of accounting.
 As part of the shareholders' agreement, the Company has an option to acquire the remaining 51% of Skelton USA in the future.
+Please refer to note 21 for further details on events occurring subsequent to year end.

 Under the equity method of accounting, an equity investment is initially recorded at cost and is subsequently adjusted to reflect the investor's share of the net profit or loss of the associate.
-The Company's 49% share of total comprehensive income for the three and six months ended June 30, 2021 was \$826 and \$1,094 respectively.
+The Company's 49% share of total comprehensive income for the three and nine months ended September 30, 2021 was \$1,004 and \$2,098 respectively.

-During the six months ended June 30, 2021, transaction costs of \$165 have been expensed in selling, general and administrative expenses in the consolidated statements of income and comprehensive income in relation to this investment.
+During the nine months ended September 30, 2021, transaction costs of \$165 have been expensed in selling, general and administrative expenses in the consolidated statements of income and comprehensive income in relation to this investment.